Ready Mix Concrete

 Another important consideration is whether or not your concrete is going to be exposed to freeze thaw conditions after final placement.

-In order to make concrete more durable in a location where it will be routinely exposed to freeze thaw conditions an air-void system must be created in the concrete to allow water, which expands about nine times in volume when it freezes to come out of the concrete without causing the “top to pop off”.
+In order to make concrete more durable when used in a location where it will be routinely exposed to freeze thaw conditions, an air-void system must be created.
+This air-void system allows water, which expands about nine times in volume when it freezes, to come out of the concrete without causing the “top to pop off”.

-We protect “outside” concrete by increasing the air content of the concrete and ensuring that the air is aligned to allow water to escape.
+We protect “outside” concrete by increasing the air content of the concrete.
+We also must ensure that the air-void system is aligned to allow water to easily escape.

-Concrete has some naturally occurring air in it as a percentage of its total volume.
-This air, called entrapped air occurs naturally in the production of concrete.
-It is composed of random air “bubbles” and is usually between 1-3% of the concretes volume.
+Concrete always has some naturally occurring (entrapped) air in it.
+Entrapped air is measured as a percentage of the concrete’s total volume.
+Entrapped air is composed of random air “bubbles” and is usually between 1-3% of the concretes volume.